 Insurers often refer to whole life insurance under names such as straight life or ordinary life.
 It is insurance that covers the policyholder for the remainder of their life.

-The following table can help you discern the fundamental differences between term life and whole life at a glance.
+Here’s a comparison chart of the differences between term life and whole life at a glance.

 |Benefits||Term Life Insurance||Whole Life Insurance|

 |Duration||Varies; can last for a period of years or to a specific age||Life|

 |Cost||Variable, but usually lower than whole life policies||Usually higher|

 |Death Benefit||Payable only if the policyholder dies while the policy is in effect||Guaranteed|

 Each insurance type comes with pros and cons that make it difficult to decide which is best.
 The choice should be based on the factors most likely to help the family cope with the loss of a loved one.

 Costs: Is Whole Life More Expensive Than Term?